-Merit systems are recognized[11] as conferring several key advantages over rival salary systems (some of which better maintain salary equity), including step models that prioritize equity.
+Merit systems are recognized[10] as conferring several key advantages over rival salary systems (some of which better maintain salary equity), including step models.
 If properly designed and operated, they can promote higher faculty performance, reduce salary compression, improve mission alignment, better retain productive faculty, promote faculty accountability to performance expectations, and allow faculty greater flexibility to make work-life tradeoffs.
-Key to securing these advantages are (1) the sufficiency of unit raise pools for awarding significant performance-based raises to highly productive faculty without neglecting career advancement goals of all faculty that meet performance expectations (an essential element of which is an annual inflation adjustment such that real salary increases are possible for units to award), along with (2) transparency to evaluated faculty of merit criteria and procedures for assessing faculty performance and awarding raises.
+Key to securing these advantages are (1) the sufficiency of unit raise pools for awarding significant performance-based raises to highly productive faculty without neglecting career advancement goals of all faculty that meet performance expectations, along with (2) the transparency of merit criteria and procedures for assessing faculty and awarding raises.

 In terms of sufficiency, merit-based salary systems must be able to offer differentiated salary adjustments such that higher-performing faculty can be rewarded with significant real salary increases while still ensuring that inflation-adjusted salaries of those meeting performance expectations don't decline.
-As Sutton and Bergerson note of this sufficiency requirement, "faculty performing satisfactorily must receive a constant standard of living, while faculty performing at an above satisfactory level should receive appropriately increased compensation."[12]
+As Sutton and Bergerson note of this sufficiency requirement, "faculty performing satisfactorily must receive a constant standard of living, while faculty performing at an above satisfactory level should receive appropriately increased compensation."
 At minimum, sufficient salary pools would allow units to make COLA adjustments along with modest salary growth to recognize increasing career merit and to enable the career development of all faculty that meet expectations while also maintaining competitive salary growth for their faculty that exceed expectations (and thus present retention risks, whether or not they actively seek outside offers).

 Transparency is necessary for the effectiveness of performance incentives and mission alignment, as well as for the perceived fairness and legitimacy of the salary system.
 Faculty must be able to determine which professional activities are valued by their units, what is expected of them, and what is needed to meet, exceed, and far exceed expectations.
-As Hanley and Forkenbrock note, it is "especially important that the faculty have a clear basis for knowing that whatever increases they may receive were the result of a transparent and comprehensible process" and that salary allocation criteria are "fully consistent with the values and objectives of the academic unit, as adopted by the faculty."[13]
+As Hanley and Forkenbrock note, it is "especially important that the faculty have a clear basis for knowing that whatever increases they may receive were the result of a transparent and comprehensible process" and that salary allocation criteria are "fully consistent with the values and objectives of the academic unit, as adopted by the faculty."
+[12]

-In our review of salary procedure documents from primary units, we found a wide range of adherence to this objective, with some units having developed salary practices that make both criteria and procedures for merit evaluation transparent to all unit faculty but with others relying on highly opaque practices that are likely out of compliance with Regent Law requirements to maintain and disseminate written merit criteria, suggesting opportunities for improvement in many units.
+In our review of salary procedure documents from primary units, we found a wide range of adherence to this objective, with some units having developed promising practices that we recommend considering, but with others likely out of compliance with Regent Law requirements to maintain and disseminate written merit criteria, suggesting opportunities for improvement in many units.

-Principle 2: Units should establish and share with all their faculty fair, valid, clear, and transparent merit criteria, for both the annual merit review process and for assessing career merit.
+Principle 2: Units should establish and share with all their faculty fair, valid, clear and transparent merit criteria, for both the annual merit review process and for assessing career merit.
 Such criteria/rubrics should be detailed enough so that each faculty member knows on what basis she/he is being evaluated each year.